 5 Outdoor Activities for Kids and Why Outdoor Play Matters

-Modern children are treading in uncharted waters; beset on all sides by digital screens, they are growing up in a world that is unlike the world their parents were familiar with in their youth.
+With constant access to digital screens, today’s kids are growing up in a world that is unlike the world their parents were familiar with in their youth.
 When used in moderation, these tablets, computers, and televisions offer significant entertainment and educational value, but too many children exceed the recommended one to two hours of daily screen time.
 Without dedicated outdoor activities, kids may spend all their time indoors.

 Get Outside and Get Healthy